mperezfuster/gpdb/gpdb-doc/markdown/utility_guide/ref/gpstate.html.md

         > **Note** `gpstate -e`does not display segment pairs that are in sync.

+        > **Note** You must have `rsync` version 3.1.x or higher installed in order to view the tracking information for segments undergoing a differential recovery.

     -   Whether any primary-mirror segment pairs are not in their preferred roles.

 -f \(show standby coordinator details\)